Vicious806/TrueCircleNewVersion/replit.md

 - June 26, 2025.
 Implemented pinned header system for group chats with editable location, date, and time coordination fields.
 Users can collaboratively set meetup details (restaurant/cafe location, date, time) that remain visible at top of chat during conversations.
 Includes save/cancel functionality, visual feedback, and persistent display to prevent coordination details from being forgotten.
 - June 26, 2025.
 Transformed chat interface into Discord-style format with profile pictures, usernames, timestamps, and date separators.
 Added clickable username popups showing detailed profile information including bio, location, join date, and profile picture.
 Messages now display in left-aligned format with hover effects and comprehensive user information access.
 - June 26, 2025.
 Optimized matching system for speed and simplicity: restricted to one-on-one matching only, requires just one shared survey answer for compatibility, limited scheduling to Fridays only with 1:00 PM and 5:30 PM time slots.
 Removed complex compatibility scoring algorithm to achieve sub-100ms matching performance.
+- June 26, 2025.
+Implemented anonymous group chat system where users appear as "Anonymous 1", "Anonymous 2", etc. to protect privacy during coordination.
+Added smart Friday availability logic that keeps Friday options open after Thursday 8am cutoff if people are waiting for matches (1+ for 1v1, 1-2 for groups) to prevent users from being stranded.

 ## User Preferences